alandoyle/hugo-cleite-theme/README.md

 description: ""
 draft: true
 weight: 0
+subsection: ""
+sectionurl: ""
+faicon: ""
 ---
 ```

 The _title_ is used as the title of your new section and the content is the body.
 At this moment the _description_ is not used for anything.

 The _weight_ defines the order in case of having more than one section.

+The _subsection_ is used to determine which page is going to use this particular section.

+The _sectionUrl_ is used for the list page to link to the Project Page if the _subsection_ is "projects".

+The _faicon_ is the Font Awesome CSS icon, e.g **fab fa-windows** or **fas fa-gamepad**

 ### Blog or List pages